-E & L: Erin’s an aspiring writing and Lauren, she’s an aspiring musician.
-We both love dancing, and there is almost always music playing the in the background at home.
-Erin also has an 11-year-old daughter, who keeps us both active and playful.
-We love the outdoors, whether that be camping, kayaking or hula hooping.
+E & L: Erin’s an aspiring writer, and Lauren, she’s an aspiring musician.
+We both love dancing, and there is almost always music playing in the background at home.
+Erin also has an eleven-year-old daughter, who keeps us both active and playful.
+We love the outdoors, whether that be camping, kayaking, or hula hooping.
 When there is no sun left, we’re also partial to a bit of a binge on Netflix and hanging out with friends and family.
-We have two cats, a very snuggly dog and an aquarium of suspiciously quiet fish.
+We have two cats, a very snuggly dog, and an aquarium of suspiciously quiet fish.
 The dream is to own a hobby farm when we’re older, complete with a few more children and rescue animals.

 E & L: We have been together for six and a half years.
 We met at our local gay pub and became instant friends.
 There was something special between us from the moment we met, and ultimately that led us to where we are today – unbelievably and excitingly getting used to saying the phrase ‘my wife’!

 L: When Erin proposed to me, it wasn’t yet legal to get married in Australia.
-Erin got tired and upset of waiting for the law to catch up, so, she proposed during our overseas holiday.
+Erin got tired and upset about waiting for the law to catch up, so she proposed during our overseas holiday.
 We were going to have a ceremony and do the legal stuff later if it was ever allowed.

-About five months out from the wedding was when the debate started, and just three months before the wedding the vote was past, and it became legal!
+About five months out from the wedding was when the debate started, and just three months before the wedding, the vote was passed, and it became legal!

 We would never have thought that the year we got engaged would be the same year that Australian marriage laws changed.
 We were so lucky to have that happen for us.
 It was an amazing moment when we signed the legal documents, knowing just how long it had taken to get there.

-E & L: We both love nature and love being surrounded by trees and so, we started searching for a beautiful garden to get married in.
-During location scouting, we came across Harold Boas Gardens, and at first sight, we knew it was perfect for us.
+E & L: We both love nature and love being surrounded by trees, and so, we started searching for a beautiful garden to get married in.
+We came across Harold Boas Gardens during location scouting, and at first sight, we knew it was perfect for us.

-DWH: With a backyard wedding usually comes DIY projects, did you undertake any?
+With a backyard wedding usually comes DIY projects.
+Did you undertake any?

 Unfortunately, for me, it was a different story.
 I looked everywhere for a women’s tux.
 I wanted something feminine and stylish, yet formal enough for a wedding.
-The options in Perth were very limited.
+The options in Perth were minimal.

-L: Erin and I have a few favourite memories, together and separately for the day.
-For myself, it was waking up in the morning with my mum, who was also my bridesmaid, and going for a walk and getting breakfast together.
-It was very relaxing and we shared many giggles.
+L: Erin and I have a few favorite memories together and separately for the day.
+For myself, it was waking up in the morning with my mum.
+Who was also my bridesmaid, and going for a walk and getting breakfast together.
+It was very relaxing, and we shared many giggles.
 Seeing my beautiful friends and family as I walked down the aisle, and then seeing Erin.
-She looked so amazing and I felt so much happiness.
+She looked so amazing, and I felt so much happiness.

-E: For me it was giving my parents their gifts in the morning, reading the song I wrote for Erin and seeing her come down the aisle.
-Later on in the night my favourite memory was dancing with my daughter.
+E: For me, it was giving my parents their gifts in the morning, reading the song I wrote for Erin, and seeing her come down the aisle.
+Later on, in the night my favorite memory was dancing with my daughter.

-Everything went so well on the day, we had some hiccups a few days leading up the event, but it all smoothed our for the day.
-Erin was so organised and really was a machine in the days leading up, calling all the suppliers and double checking everything!
+Everything went so well on the day, we had some hiccups a few days leading up to the event, but it all smoothed ouT for the day.
+Erin was so organized and really was a machine in the days leading up, calling all the suppliers and double-checking everything!

 E & L: Marriage to us means building a happy bubble together.
 Making one another’s dreams and goals possible and being romantic at every opportunity.

-It also means getting up to let the dog out, even though you don’t want to, because you’re comfortable on the couch.
-It’s concerts in the car, lots of laugher and endless years of loving the person you chose to settle down with.
+It also means getting up to let the dog out, even though you don’t want to because you’re comfortable on the couch.
+It’s concerts in the car, lots of laughTer, and endless years of loving the person you chose to settle down with.

 Oh, and make sure you go on your honeymoon soon after.
-The best thing we did was go away afterwards to enjoy each other’s company.
+The best thing we did was go away afterward to enjoy each other’s company.